- Find out the best time to take a river cruise

 A river voyage through Cambodia and Vietnam is a glimpse into a world of intricate temples, bustling riverside towns, floating markets and emerald paddy fields.
 In winter, the humidity is less intense, so you’ll have plenty of energy to enjoy Riviera Travel’s A Journey on the Mekong, visiting the stunning temple complex of Angkor; the Cambodian capital, Phnom Penh, with its sobering history; and cosmopolitan Ho Chi Minh City in Vietnam.
-You’ll sail on either of two elegant, colonial-style ships, RV Mekong Prestige II and RV Mekong Adventurer, each with French balconies and a refreshing plunge pool.
+You’ll sail on the elegant, colonial-style ship, RV Mekong Prestige II which feature French balconies and a refreshing plunge pool.

 …Cruise the Nile

 Winter is the perfect time to cruise the Nile, with sunny days and mild temperatures.
 Riviera Travel’s two-week Wonders of the Nile: From Cairo to Aswan tour combines bustling Cairo with a leisurely Nile cruise to Upper Egypt; the 104-passenger MS Darakum is one of the only ships to sail all the way from the capital to Aswan.
 You’ll see the Pyramids and the Sphinx – and there is the opportunity to visit the Egyptian Museum in Cairo.
 Next, there’s a leisurely sail south to Luxor and Aswan, visiting exploring the stunning antiquities at Karnak, the mysterious Valley of the Kings and the beautiful temple of Kom Ombo.